Cyfrin/aderyn/reports/templegold-report.md

 ## L-19: Unused State Variable

 State variable appears to be unused.
-No analysis has been performed to see if any inilne assembly references it.
+No analysis has been performed to see if any inline assembly references it.
 Consider removing this unused variable.

 <details><summary>2 Found Instances</summary>